 Elliot's Beach aka "Besant Nagar Beach" or "Bessie" is located in Besant Nagar, Chennai.
 It forms the end-point of the Marina Beach shore and is named after Edward Elliot (who was once the Chief Magistrate, Superintendent of Madras and Governor of Chennai during the British times).
 It has the Velankanni Church and the Ashtalakshmi Kovil in the vicinity.
+A perfect getaway for a one day trip from Chennai and its regular hustle-bustle, Elliot's promises you the break you've been needing by the beach.

 Known For : Shore Temple Mahabalipuram Beach Five Rathas